sobelio/llm-chain/website/docs/getting-started-tutorial/04-building-a-multi-step-chain.md

 1. Use descriptive and clear instructions for the system role to help guide the LLM.
 2. Keep the chain as short and simple as possible.
 Longer chains are harder to manage and debug.
-3. Test each step independently before in
+3. Test each step independently before testing the entire sequence.

 For the next tutorial we will switch our focus from sequential to map-reduce chains.
 Map reduce chains are more complicated than sequential chains but allow us to do things that sequential chains can't.
 Stay tuned!